UofT-DSI/applying_statistical_concepts/05_instructional_team/markdown_slides/1_statistical_learning.md

 ## What is Statistical Learning?

 We want to find the relationship between the predictor variables (budget) and the response variable (sales).
 This relationship can be described as a function $f$.
 In reality the relationship is complicated, and cannot be perfectly described.
+We are using this function to model the relationship.
 The difference between the actual value and the estimation of that value can be described as a random error term $\epsilon$.

 This relationship between $X$ and $Y$ can be written as: